Posted on 24 Jul 2024

 TAS21 days to assess the claim once it’s received.

-Why is my claim taking longer than expected?
+Why is my workers comp claim taking longer than expected?

-There are several reasons your claim may be taking longer than expected.
+There are several reasons your workers compensation claim may be taking longer than expected.
 Some of the most common include:

 1. Incomplete documentation: if your claim form is incomplete or missing important information, the insurer may request additional details.